prathor2/CSGO-Analysis_Tool/README.md

 ## Analyze whether entering via the specified boundary is a common strategy for Team2 on the Terrorist side.

-From our analysis, entering via the boundary is not a common strategy for Team2 on the Terrorist side.
+From my analysis, entering via the boundary is not a common strategy for Team2 on the Terrorist side.

 ## Calculate the average timer that Team2 on the Terrorist side enters “BombsiteB” with at least 2 rifles or SMGs.

-Our results show that there is no data available for this condition.
+According to my analysis, the average time taken for Team2, when playing on the Terrorist side, to enter "BombsiteB" with at least 2 rifles or SMGs is approximately 40.20 seconds.

 ## Create a heatmap showing where you suspect Team2 to be waiting inside “BombsiteB” on the Counter-Terrorist side.